-The Second-Year Qualifying Examination (BQE), to be taken before the completion of Spring Quarter in the student's second year, is designed to examine the student's ability to think critically, analytically and independently, and to apply the skills acquired in classes to a real research project.
+The second-year qualifying examination (BQE) is designed to examine the student's ability to think critically, analytically, and independently, and to apply the skills acquired in classes to a real research project.
 The subject of the exam is the student's current research project.
-But the focus is the student’s critical analytical ability and command of relevant methods and subjects.
+But the focus is the student's critical analytical ability and command of relevant methods and subjects.
+The exam is normally taken before the completion of spring quarter in the student's second year; however, requirements for the first two years must be completed before or in the quarter it is taken, including core classes, rotations, colloquia, student seminars, and ethics.

 The exam consists of two components: a ten page project proposal, and an oral exam.
 One week prior to the exam date, the student will submit a ten page proposal.
 The proposal will have the following sections, in line with NIH proposals: